 - Calamine lotion can be applied for poison ivy or chickenpox.

 This article was written by Kathy Quirin, BSN, RN, a pediatric nurse on the St. Louis Children’s Hospital Answer Line.
-For further questions or information about other common rashes such as the scarlet fever rash, please contact our Family Resource Center.
+For further questions or information about other common rashes such as the scarlet fever rash, please contact our Center for Families Resource Library.